Baked Feta with Garlic & Oregano

 Fasting on bread and water has a long tradition in Catholic spirituality.
 It’s a personal devotion and goes back to Biblical times.

+I so enjoyed chatting with Matt Swaim this morning on the Sonrise Morning Show/Sacred Heart Radio.
+We chat every Thursday about Bible foods and herbs.
+With Lent going on, some folks do a fast day with simply bread and water.
 A good spiritual discipline, fasting on bread and water is a way to connect with the meaning of Lent.
-What makes fasting bread different than ordinary bread?
-First, it’s not a light textured or fancy bread.
-Dense with high quality Biblical ingredients – and the ingredients all have Biblical significance.
-INGREDIENTS AND THEIR SYMBOLIC REFERENCES: Flour – a reminder of the manna given by God … Continue reading Fasting on bread and water has a long tradition in Catholic spirituality.
+I have several really good, dense, … Continue reading Fasting on bread and water has a long tradition in Catholic spirituality.
 It’s a personal devotion and goes back to Biblical times.

 King Cake for Mardi Gras